Please note: this site is optimised for the big screen - desktops and tablets - and is rather less readable on mobile phones. Otherwise.........

 In these pages you will find a wide selection of useful items, ranging from published papers and official guidance, to specially produced video content - all for the purpose of sharing practice, research, thoughts and opinions.

-The basic idea of a Psychologically Informed Environment has evolved, in the ten years (+) since it was first suggested; and it may well continue to evolve, especially with the most recent version - known as 'PIEs 2.0' - which is designed for evolution; and the Pizazz assessment and service development process.
+The basic idea of a Psychologically Informed Environment has evolved, in the ten years (+) since it was first suggested; and it may well continue to evolve.
+The most recent version - known as 'PIEs 2.0' - was designed to capture the evolution of the scope of PIEs; and the Pizazz assessment and service development process aims to encourage evolution within services (rather than adherence to any single 'PIEs model').

 But we do know, pretty much, how to improve services from within.
 With the development now a software counterpart to the Pizazz on paper - the PIE Abacus - there may now be dramatic, though still exploratory, potential for tackling more systemic issues.